 In 2015, Fairmount Park Conservancy merged with the Fairmount Park Historic Preservation Trust, a nonprofit originally founded by an act of City Council to support the preservation of city-owned architectural resources in Fairmount Park.
 The Trust began generating revenue for historic preservation by providing investment opportunities for vacant and underutilized Fairmount Park properties and later came to offer fee-based services through an expert staff of conservators.

 During the above-mentioned time period, the responsibilities of the City’s Fairmount Park Commission were merged with those of the Department of Recreation to become a new department, today known as Philadelphia Parks & Recreation.
 A Commission on Parks and Recreation was formed as an advisory board including experts in the field as well as the President of City Council and the Commissioners of relevant agencies.

-The Fairmount Park Conservancy spent its first 10 years investing more than $20 million in the Philadelphia parks system while increasing public awareness of the park’s role in contributing to the Greater Philadelphia region’s health and vibrancy.
-Over the last four years, our mission and work has evolved beyond fundraising to position us as a collaborative leader and partner of the park system, focusing more strategically on planning, project management, program development, and community outreach endeavors.
-Today, we work closely with Philadelphia Parks & Recreation to develop and implement projects and programs that support, improve, and enhance Philadelphia’s parks and serve the communities that depend on them through park stewardship, civic initiatives, and environmental education.
+Today, Fairmount Park Conservancy works closely with Philadelphia Parks & Recreation to champion both the natural and physical assets of Philadelphia’s extensive park system.
+In its first 10 years, Fairmount Park Conservancy invested more than $20 million in the Philadelphia parks system while increasing public awareness of parks’ role in contributing to the Greater Philadelphia region’s health and vibrancy.
+More recently, our mission and work has evolved beyond fundraising to position us as a collaborative leader and partner of the park system, focusing more strategically on planning, project management, program development, and community outreach endeavors.